Authentic Assessment Methods for Mathematics

 This situational type of learning in which students are learning lessons on how to solve real-life problems can be utilized in mathematics.
 These ideas are presented as follows:

 - Thinking and reasoning: Causing students to interact in such activities that include gathering data, exploration, investigation, interpretation, reasoning, modeling, designing, analyzing, formation of hypotheses, use of trial and error, generalization and solution-checking.

 - Settings: Allowing the students to work individually or in smaller groups.

 - Mathematical tools: The students learn to use symbols, tables, graphs, drawings, calculators and computers.

 - Attitudes and dispositions: Students in this type of learning environment learn persistence, self-regulating behaviors and reflection, participation and a special enthusiasm for learning various kinds of situations.

 Learn educational techniques to improve student outcomes in mathematics.
-Our online math education MEd Curriculum & Instruction concentration helps you know about best practices for successful teaching in a mathematics class—conforming to standards established by NCTM (National Council of Teachers of Mathematics).
+A master’s degree in math education helps you know about best practices for successful teaching in a mathematics class.